Home

 The null hypothesis is a statement about a population that is usually defined as no difference between the two groups, no impact of a factor, no effect, and so on.
 For our example, it would be an assumption that women and men spend the same amount of time talking on the phone.

 Another hypothesis to be tested (not always the strict opposite of the first one) is called the alternative hypothesis.
-For the example above, it would be that * women spend more time talking on the phone than men*.
+For the example above, it would be that women spend more time talking on the phone than men.

 When I first started to understand this topic, I couldn't understand why the null hypothesis is a tested assumption, it seemed to me that the null hypothesis should be our guess about the population (H0 changed to H1).
 Over time, I realized that the null hypothesis is essentially a null state — we assume that we know nothing about the population.
-An alternative hypothesis is the tested assumptions about the population, next state, the next level of knowledge.
+An alternative hypothesis is the tested assumptions about the population, the next state, and the next level of knowledge.
 It sounds logical, doesn't it?

 Significance Levels